Indulgences

 What Is an Indulgence

-There are two ideas involved in the idea of an indulgence:
+There are two ideas involved in Roman Catholic teaching on indulgences:

 1. Christians receive "temporal punishment" for sin, even after its guilt and eternal punishment have been forgiven by God.
 That temporal punishment must be paid either here on earth or in a temporary, after-death holding place called purgatory.